• Home

 The Tournament Committee has the authority to remove any person(s) from the tournament for abuses in conduct.

-Repeated violations may result in the suspension of the team or person from the tournament and/or future tournaments as decided by the tournament committee.
+Repeated violations may result in the suspension of the team or person from the tournament and/or future tournaments as

 1.9.1.
 PETS ARE PROHIBITED WITH THE EXCEPTION OF SERVICE ANIMALS.